 Each of these control techniques have been researched and refined throughout the life of the wilding conifer programme.
 These techniques capture the collective national knowledge of stakeholders and operators involved in conifer control, and are now accessible as good practice guidelines.

-The good practice guidelines (where available) are linked below.
+The good practice guidelines (as they become available) will be linked below.
 Note, these guidelines will be refined as new management techniques and research emerge.
-To enable updated guidelines, any feedback is welcomed through email@example.com
+To enable updated guidelines, any feedback is welcomed through firstname.lastname@example.org

 Oil-based herbicide which chemically ring-barks conifers with trunk diameters of up to 20 cm.
 This is less labour intensive than drill-and-fill, but can take a couple of years for herbicide to take full effect.